Blitzortung: Structure of the measuring stations

 The measuring stations exist in various stages of expansion and development (see table below).
 Jointly developed receiver electronics serve as the basis for the construction of a separate station.
 The system is modular and can be equipped according to individual needs and possibilities.
 There is a choice between a rod antenna, which detects the electric field, and/or a magnetic antenna, which detects the H-field.
 The electric antenna does not provide any directional information, while the magnetic antenna consists of two or three orthogonal coils or ferrite rod antenna, which provide information about the orientation of the magnetic field.
 The stations can also be equipped with digital filters for better interference suppression.
+According to the antenna supplier, the standard construction is with a 200 mm ferrite rod (12 mm diameter), wrapped with about 23 m of 0.355 mm and 0.04 mm diameter copper wire.